Backoff and Interpolation:

-In simple linear interpolation, the technique we use is we combine different order of n-grams ranging from 1 to 4 grams for the model.
-Thus we calculate trigram probability together unigram, bigram, and trigram each weighted by lambda.
+In simple linear interpolation, the technique we use is we combine different orders of n-grams ranging from 1 to 4 grams for the model.
+Thus we calculate trigram probability together unigram, bigram, and trigram, each weighted by lambda.

 p̂(wn|wn-2wn-1) = λ1P(wn|wn-2wn-1)+λ2P(wn|wn-1)+λ3P(wn)

-Such that the lambda’s sum to 1.
+Such that the lambda's sum to 1.
 In a marginally more sophisticated version of linear interpolation, each lambda weight is computed by conditioning on the context.
-In this way if we have accurate numbers of particular bigram we can assume the number of trigrams based on this bigram which will be a more robust method to implement so the equation can be:
+In this way, if we have accurate numbers of a particular bigram, we can assume the number of trigrams based on this bigram, which will be a more robust method to implement so the equation can be:

-It re-estimates probability mass assigned to n-grams with zero counts.
+It re-estimates the probability mass assigned to n-grams with zero counts.